nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 console.log(iterator.next());           // "{ value: undefined, done: true }"
 ```

-The `createIterator()` function in this example returns an object with a `next()` method.
+The `createIterator()` function returns an object with a `next()` method.
 Each time the method is called, the next value in the `items` array is returned as `value`.
-When `i` is 3, `items[i++]` returns `undefined` and `done` is `true`, which fulfills the special last case for iterators in ECMAScript 6.
+When `i` is 3, `done` becomes `true` and the ternary conditional operator that sets `value` evaluates to `undefined`.
+These two results fulfill the special last case for iterators in ECMAScript 6, where `next()` is called on an iterator after the last piece of data has been used.

-You might be thinking that iterators look interesting but seem complex to write.
-Indeed, writing iterators so that they adhere to the correct behavior is a bit difficult, which is why ECMAScript 6 provides generators.
+As this example shows, writing iterators that behave according to the rules laid out in ECMAScript 6 is a bit complex.
+Fortunately, ECMAScript 6 also provides generators, which make creating iterator objects much simpler.

 ## Generators

-A *generator* is a special kind of function that returns an iterator.
-Generator functions are indicated by inserting a star character (`*`) after the `function` keyword (it doesn't matter if the star is directly next to `function` or if there's some whitespace between them).
-The `yield` keyword is used inside of generators to specify the values that the iterator should return when `next()` is called.
-So if you want to return three different values for each successive call to `next()`, you can do so as follows:
+A *generator* is a function that returns an iterator.
+Generator functions are indicated by a star character (`*`) after the `function` keyword.
+It doesn't matter if the star is directly next to `function` or if there's some whitespace between it and the `*` character, as in this example:

 ```js
 // generator